Guimba: History

 The Spanish left and the Americans came and in 1912, the town's name was abbreviated to Guimba with Don Alfonso Faigal as the first Alcalde Mayor.
-St. John the Evangelist though remains to be its patron saint.
+St. John the Evangelist remained its patron saint.
 The first municipal hall was also built during this year in what is now known as Faigal Street.
-The Plaza Municipal evolved and what will become the public market started its commerce.
+The Plaza Municipal evolved and what became the public market opened.

 A foot bridge was constructed during the administration of the late Agustin Vigilia, Alcalde Mayor.
 This foot bridge was constructed across the Binituran River leading to the northern barrios like San Andres, Balbalino, Gueset, Baybayabas, Cinence, Nangabulan to barangay Talugtug from the Parairo Street.

-Later this wooden bridge was demolished and transferred it to the present site north of the Faigal St. This was known as Faigal Bridge going to the north, to the municipality of Talugtug.
+Later, the bridge was demolished and transferred to the present site north of Faigal St. This was known as Faigal Bridge going to the north, to the municipality of Talugtug.
 Other infrastructures were put up with the public market and cleared the space for the Municipal Plaza, now the midtown municipal park.

-In 1941, during the Japanese regime the late Juan Villamar was appointed Municipal Mayor.
+In 1941, during the Japanese regime, Juan Villamar was appointed Municipal Mayor.
 During World War II, the Imperial Japanese military forces entered and occupied Guimba in 1942.
-At daybreak of January 26, to August 15, 1945, advance reconnaissance units of the American troops under the U.S. Army 6th Infantry Division and aided by the local Filipino soldiers of the Philippine Commonwealth Army 2nd, 22nd, 25th and 26th Infantry Division liberated Guimba and, within hours, established outposts nine miles farther to the east along the Licab River and La Paz.
+At daybreak of January 26, to February 15, 1945, advance reconnaissance units of the American troops under the U.S. Army 6th Infantry Division and aided by the local Filipino soldiers of the Philippine Commonwealth Army 2nd, 22nd, 25th and 26th Infantry Division liberated Guimba and, within hours, established outposts nine miles farther to the east along the Licab River and La Paz.
 Combined U.S. and Philippine Commonwealth military forces liberated the town of Guimba in 1945 and ended World War II.

-In 1963, Dr. Virgilio Calica was the Mayor and it was during his term that the old Municipal Hall was constructed, the present site of our new municipal hall constructed in year 2004.
+In 1963, Dr. Virgilio Calica was the Mayor and it was during his term that the old Municipal Hall was constructed, the present site of the present municipal hall constructed in year 2004.
 This building was demolished during the administration of Jose Bopet Dizon and the new Municipal Hall was constructed and occupied in 2006.

 In 2006, Guimba became a first class municipality.
-The municipality is now known not just for its agriculture significance but also for its festival, Ragragsak Ti-Guimba.